-When home and business owners start planning a pergola, one of the first selections we talk through is the roof design.
+When we work with home and business owners on a pergola project, one of the first selections we talk through is the roof design.
 This is because the roof plays a huge role in how the outdoor space looks, feels, and functions.
-There are several pergola roof types available, and each one offers a different level of shade, protection, and flexibility.
+There are several pergola roof types available.
+Each one offers a different level of shade, protection, and flexibility.

-In this post, we’re breaking down the most common pergola roof options we install at Innov8 Outdoors, including motorized louvered, fixed louvered, and solid insulated panel roofs.
-The goal is to help you understand the differences so you can choose the option that makes the most sense for your outdoor living space.
+Here are the most common pergola roof options we install at Innov8 Outdoors: motorized louvered, fixed louvered, and solid insulated panel roofs.
+We want to help you understand the differences so you can choose the option that makes the most sense for your outdoor living space.

 Why the Roof Matters When Designing a Pergola

-Once the layout and location of a pergola are decided, the roof is the piece that defines how the space actually performs.
+The roof is the part of the design that defines how the space performs.
 It influences everything from comfort and airflow to how the space handles the sun, rain, and changing weather.
-The pergola roof choice also affects how much day-to-day involvement the space requires.
+The pergola roof also affects how much day-to-day involvement the space requires.
 Some systems offer adjustable control, while others are designed to stay in place and work without much thought.
 In both residential and commercial settings, that is an important distinction.

 Choosing the right roof system helps make sure the pergola works the way you expect it to.
-Now, we’ll break down each of the pergola roof types we install and explain how each one functions.
+Let’s break down each of the pergola roof types and see how each one functions.

 R-BLADE Motorized Louver System

-Our most-installed pergola roof types is the R-BLADE motorized louvered roof system.
+Our most-installed pergola roof type is the R-BLADE motorized louvered roof system.
 This option features louvers that open and close at the press of a button, giving you full control over your space.

 If we had to pick just a handful of reasons why the automatic louvers are the most popular, here’s what we’d say:

-• The gapless louver and integrated gutter design prevents leaks and drains water away from the pergola.
+- The gapless louver and integrated gutter design prevents leaks.
+They drain water away from the pergola.

-Take a look at two pergola projects, one residential and one commercial, where we installed the R-BLADE motorized louvered roof pergola system.
+Take a look at two pergola projects where we installed the R-BLADE motorized louvered roof system:

 R-BREEZE Fixed Louvered Roof